 Goals

 Note: Endemic vector-borne diseases are not monitored within this dashboard due to the complexities of surveillance.
-However, these diseases are regularly tracked and reported through the Monthly Outbreak List, which is updated in near real-time.
+However, these diseases are regularly tracked and reported through the Monthly Outbreak List, which is updated in regularly.

 Definitions